-While occupying its own unique niche, transplantation has lrawn from and in turn enriched all the other basic and clincal scientific disciplines.
-Aside from changing the philosohy by which organ-defined specialties of surgery and mediine are practiced, transplantation grew parallel with, and contributed in a major way to, advances in immunology, pharnacology, oncology (e.g., the role of tumor immune surveilance^{152,238}), infectious disease, intensive care, and anestheiology.
-Study of each of the different kinds of allografts has ielded an organ-specific harvest of special information.
-Exmples include a better understanding of diabetes mellitus /ith pancreas transplantation and of the effects of denervaon on cardiopulmonary function with heart and lung translantation.
+While occupying its own unique niche, transplantation has drawn from and in turn enriched all the other basic and clinical scientific disciplines.
+Aside from changing the philosophy by which organ-defined specialties of surgery and medicine are practiced, transplantation grew parallel with, and contributed in a major way to, advances in immunology, pharmacology, oncology (e.g., the role of tumor immune surveillance^{152,238}), infectious disease, intensive care, and anesthesiology.
+Study of each of the different kinds of allografts has yielded an organ-specific harvest of special information.
+Examples include a better understanding of diabetes mellitus with pancreas transplantation and of the effects of denervation on cardiopulmonary function with heart and lung transplantation.

-The liver became the key organ in unmasking the secrets f acquired tolerance because of its large content of imunocompetent leukocytes (see earlier, and "Allograft Aceptance versus Acquired Tolerance").
-In addition, the funconal complexity of the liver as well as its metabolic iteractions with other abdominal viscera have made hepatic ansplantation a "mother lode" for physiological studies.239
+The liver became the key organ in unmasking the secrets of acquired tolerance because of its large content of immunocompetent leukocytes (see earlier and the section, "Allograft Acceptance Versus Acquired Tolerance").
+In addition, the functional complexity of the liver as well as its metabolic interactions with other abdominal viscera have made hepatic transplantation a "mother lode" for physiological studies.239

-In the course of determining the optimal revascularization auxiliary livers transplanted to ectopic sites or to the noral location,^{42,240,241} it was found that endogenous insulin is liver growth factor, 242, 243 the first such hepatotrophic factor be identified.
-Using transplantation-derived models, a family of other molecules was delineated with insulin-like hepa. totrophic properties.244 Eventually the gene was discovered that expresses one of these (augmenter of liver regeneration).^{245-247} The hepatotrophic factors, most of which are cy. tokines (e.g., hepatocyte growth factors [HGF]), regulate liver size, structure, regeneration, and metabolic homeostasis,
+In the course of determining the optimal revascularization of auxiliary livers transplanted to ectopic sites or to the normal location,^{42,240,241} it was found that endogenous insulin is a liver growth factor,^{242,243} the first such hepatotrophic factor to be identified.
+Using transplantation-derived models, a family of other molecules was delineated with insulinlike hepatotrophic properties.244 Eventually, the gene was discovered that expresses one of these (augmenter of liver regeneration).245-247 The hepatotrophic factors, most of which are cytokines (e.g., hepatocyte growth factors [HGFs]), regulate liver size, structure, regeneration, and metabolic homeostasis.

-Studies of hepatotrophic physiology led directly or indirectly to liver replacement for cure of more than two dozen hepatic-based inborn errors of metabolism,248 including familial hypercholesterolemia.^{249,250} The role of hepatic transplantation in first suggesting, and then proving, that the liver governs cholesterol metabolism has been described else. where.^{238,249-251} Elucidation of the cellular and molecular mechanisms was rewarded by bestowal of the 1985 Nobel Prize to Brown and Goldstein (see Table 61.2).
+Studies of hepatotrophic physiology led directly or indirectly to liver replacement for cure of more than two dozen hepatic-based inborn errors of metabolism,248 including familial hypercholesterolemia.^{249,250} The role of hepatic transplantation in first suggesting, and then proving, that the liver governs cholesterol metabolism has been described elsewhere.^{238,249-251} Elucidation of the cellular and molecular mechanisms was rewarded by bestowal of the 1985 Nobel Prize to Brown and Goldstein (see Table 79.2).